Metamaterial: Photonic

 Photonic metamaterial interact with optical frequencies (mid-infrared).
 The sub-wavelength period distinguishes them from photonic band gap structures.

 Tunable

 Tunable metamaterials allow arbitrary adjustments to frequency changes in the refractive index.
 A tunable metamaterial expands beyond the bandwidth limitations in left-handed materials by constructing various types of metamaterials.

 Plasmonic

 Plasmonic metamaterials exploit surface plasmons, which are produced from the interaction of light with metal-dielectrics.
 Under specific conditions, the incident light couples with the surface plasmons to create self-sustaining, propagating electromagnetic waves or surface waves known as surface plasmon polaritons.
 Bulk plasma oscillations make possible the effect of negative mass (density).

 Applications

 Metamaterials are under consideration for many applications.
 Metamaterial antennas are commercially available.

 In 2007, one researcher stated that for metamaterial applications to be realized, energy loss must be reduced, materials must be extended into three-dimensional isotropic materials and production techniques must be industrialized.

+All-dielectric subwavelength metasurface focusing lens operating in the near infrared has been demonstrated by the Shalaev group in collaboration with the Raytheon team.
+This lens is currently used in Raytheon defense system products.